-Take for example, this tiramisu recipe.
-I created it for Triathlete Magazine as a healthy alternative to traditional tiramisu, which aside from being delicious, has very little nutritional value.
+I created this healthy alternative to traditional tiramisu recipe for Triathlete Magazine.
+Aside from being delicious, tiramisu has very little nutritional value.
 This one does, however.
-It's packed with healthy proteins from almond flour, chia seeds and Greek yogurt.
+It’s packed with healthy proteins from almond flour, chia seeds and Greek yogurt.

 But the best part of this tiramisu is the assembly.
 Don’t be intimidated, it’s a process.
 Layers of solid cake are stacked on top of squishy yogurt filling, unstable strawberries (anti-oxidants and vitamin C!), and rickety, toasted almonds.

 Building it requires patience and a very steady hand.
 As soon as you place that strawberry on top, the whole thing veers to one side all Leaning Tower of Pisa-esque until—EGADS!—it’s fallen over and the filling is smooshed all over the place.

 You can imagine the cursing.
 But don’t, there might be children present.

 However, I can report that this tiramisu is just as good on it’s side as standing straight up, so get right into it!Print